Powers & Perils: Publication history

 Avalon Hill was the industry leader in board wargames in the 1960s and 1970s, so when the company announced a foray into the world of role-playing games, their new game generated anticipation.
 The company announced that their new fantasy role-playing game was being designed by Richard Snider, one of the original players in Dave Arneson's seminal Blackmoor campaign; Snider had also co-authored Adventures in Fantasy with Arneson.
-Snider's game was supposed to be revealed at Origins 1983, but the product wasn't ready in time, and the rooms in which the game was supposed to have been demonstrated were instead left empty.
-Powers & Perils was finally published some months after Origins.
+P&P was scheduled to be revealed at Origins 1983, but is wasn't ready in time, and the rooms in which the game was supposed to have been demonstrated were instead left empty.
+P&P was finally published some months after Origins.

 Following the release of Powers & Perils, Avalon Hill published three supplements for it: a complete world campaign setting titled The Perilous Lands; an adventure scenario, Tower of the Dead; and a booklet titled Book of Tables that was a collection of all of the many charts and formulae required to play the game.